 On this day, Sept.
 22, in hip-hop history...

 1992: While there were rappers that were funny before Reggie Noble, Whut?
 Thee Album set a new standard for hardcore rap music with a comedic edge.
-Redman’s rhymes were rugged and as comedically raw as Eddie Murphy giving him a style that was unheard at the time and unmatched in the decades that followed.
-Two decades after its initial release, Whut?
-Thee Album remains one of hip-hop’s undeniable classic albums.
+Redman's rhymes were rugged and as comedically raw as Eddie Murphy giving him a style that was unheard of at the time and unmatched in the decades that followed.
+More than two decades after its initial release, Whut?
+Thee Album remains one of hip-hop's undeniable classic albums.

-Twenty-years later, Redman’s Whut?
-The Album remains of the greatest debuts of all-time.
+Now, 26 years later, Redman's Whut?
+The Album remains one of the greatest debuts of all-time.
 Its P-Funk-influenced production gave it a left-field vibe for an East Coast rapper while his loud, raw comic raps made him an instant hit with rap fans.
 Whut?
-The Album would be certified Gold, a few months, after its initial release and many of its classic songs including “Time 4 Sum Aksion,” “Blow Your Mind” and “Tonight’s Da Night” would go on to be staples of parties for the next two decades.
+The Album would be certified Gold, a few months after its initial release and many of its classic songs including "Time 4 Sum Aksion," "Blow Your Mind" and "Tonight's Da Night" would go on to be staples of parties for the next two decades.
 Whut?
-The Album is often considered one of Red’s finest efforts and a true classic to the modern rap fan.
+Thee Album is often considered one of Red's finest efforts and a true classic to the modern rap fan.

 Here's the Ultimate Guide to Rappers With Acronyms in Their Name